 Sleigh frames look similar to traditional bed styles, but feature a slight curve along the headboard and the footboard that gives it a rounded look instead of the straighter design you see in many other styles.

 Sleigh frames are usually wooden and heavy, set much lower to the ground than a Victorian bed.
 Modern variations may have cloth designs instead, with the base serving as more of a footrest than a wall.

 Trundle beds are similar to platform frames, but they’re a little taller because they hold at least one more mattress that rolls out.
-Trundles are a popular choice in rental units where people may need varying numbers of beds, or in homes that want to maximize open floor space during the day.
+Trundles are a popular choice in Airbnbs or rental units where people may need varying numbers of beds, or in homes that want to maximize open floor space during the day.

 Trundles occasionally cross over with other bed designs like bunk beds.
 However, as they usually only have a mattress and no real base beneath them, some people find trundles uncomfortable for long-term use.
 They’re better as guest options instead of permanent beds.

 Victorian bed frames are often tall enough to fit a trundle, but you’ll need to measure things to be sure.